 During the last years there has been a substantial development in our understanding of tiny single molecule quantum systems.
 It turns out that the space, "nothing", embedding the system has a profound impact on the electrical characteristics of the system.
 By applying a microscopic layer of tetrahydrofuran (THF) fluid the embedding space can be electrically shielded from the system.
+The aim of this site is to provide insight in the fundamentals of these systems for everyone interested in this fascinating micro-world where new physics and quantum effects will be revealed.

 Further reading: